chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Open a trajectory file.

     :parameter string filename: The path to the trajectory file
-    :parameter string mode: The opening ("r" for read or "w" for write) mode for the file.
+    :parameter string mode: The opening mode: "r" for read, "w" for write and  "a" for append.
     :optional integer status [optional]: The status code

 .. f:subroutine:: with_format(filename, mode, [, status])